An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: Uniqueness of the Gibbs point process

-\end{enumerate} \emph{For the third assumption we first need to introduce some notations.
-Let $\Width >0$, and divide the space $\R^\Dim$ into cubes of side-length $a$, centred in the points of the lattice: for any $i\in \Width \Z^\Dim$, these are
+\end{enumerate} For the third assumption we first need to introduce some notations.
+Let $\Width >0$, and partition the space $\R^\Dim$ into cubes of side length $a$, centred in the points of the lattice: for any $i\in \Width \Z^\Dim$, these are